cn205000/IT-Portfolio/Active Directory/ActiveDirectory-DomainSetup/readme.md

 <br>

 ## Step 6️⃣: Allow Domain Users to Use RDP

+>📌 *Why?* This lets regular domain users connect to the Client VM via Remote Desktop after joining the domain.

 1. Reconnect to the **Client VM** using the **DC admin account**.
 2. Open **System Properties** (type 'Run' then sysdm.cpl)